 - A. Videotaping and Filming -- The use of electronic communication equipment, includes, but is not limited to computer, film, television, web casts and video tape. - B. Regular Season Contests -- It is permissible for a school or a school representative to film or videotape regular season contests in which the school team is participating.
-Any use of tape or film for eccepting purposes must comply with the National Federation rule book tape or film for coaching purposes must comply with the National Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.
+Any use of tape or film for coaching purposes must comply with the National Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.